 The happiest people have been shown to also have a great capacity to not only love others but be loved by others.
 They spend their energy promoting what they love versus bashing what they hate.

-Tip to increasing love: Like the exercise on Hope, it starts with a question.
+Tip to increase love: Like the exercise on Hope, it starts with a question.
 Who or what do you love?
 Except instead of writing this down for yourself, find someone you are comfortable speaking with and ask them to tell you who or what do they love and why?
-Listening to others and making a concerted effort to better understand what is important to them not only increases our compassion, but helps to grow trust and intimacy, hence leading to experiencing more love in our lives.
+Listening to others and making a concerted effort to better understand what is important to them not only increases our compassion but helps to grow trust and intimacy, hence leading to experiencing more love in our lives.

 People who use the character strength of curiosity ask questions about anything and everything.
 This strength also tends to emerge frequently in studies on happiness and life satisfaction.
 Curiosity is about having a strong desire to increase your own personal knowledge and exploring new activities, ideas and experiences.

-Tip to increasing curiosity: Next time you find yourself in an activity you dislike, be it at work or play (maybe it’s a challenging move in that new exercise class!), rather than focus on your dissatisfaction or how difficult/boring the task is, try to identify three things you hadn’t noticed.
+Tip to increase curiosity: Next time you find yourself in an activity you dislike, be it at work or play (maybe it’s a challenging move in that new exercise class!), rather than focus on your dissatisfaction or how difficult/boring the task is, try to identify three things you hadn’t noticed.
 I’d love for you to become more curious about the thoughts that are coming up for you, your triggers and why you are reacting the way you are.
 Ask yourself, how can I look at the situation from a different vantage point and what can I learn that will increase my knowledge?

 Gratitude is about being aware about the good things happening to you and what you have, not taking it for granted.
 The happiest people have been shown to be those who use this character strength daily, and when things are going wrong, they can also find the things which are going strong.

-Tip to increasing gratitude: Throughout your day tell people, “Thank you” as often as you can.
+Tip to increase gratitude: Throughout your day tell people, “Thank you” as often as you can.
 Every night at the end of the day think about three things you are grateful for and why.
-If you have children, this a great Positive Parenting exercise to do with your kids every night as you are tucking them into bed.
+If you have children, this is a great Positive Parenting exercise to do with your kids every night as you are tucking them into bed.
 It also helps them develop gratitude from a young age, a powerful tool as they grow older and navigate through life.